Gearotons

 M17 Servomotor Kit

-• Compact form factor nearly the same size as a NEMA 17 stepper motor with the same specifications
+• Compact form factor nearly the same size as a NEMA 17 stepper motor with the same specifications (no protrusions)

 • Standardized NEMA 17 mounting dimensions